DarkLighting/XSS-Filter-Evasion/README.md

-# WAF XSS Filter Evasion
+# XSS Filter Evasion techniques

 This is a collection of documents and links on XSS filter evasion techniques